 - Early October is the time to plant your garlic for next summers harvest.
 Check out our planting tips here

-- Tulips, daffodils, snowdrops, crocus can be purchased for the beginning of September for the best selection and prices.
+- Tulips, daffodils, snowdrops, and crocus can be purchased at the beginning of September for the best selection and prices.
 There are lots of interesting bulbs to choose from, so if you are looking for something different come in and ask us to show you some of our favourites.
 It's best to plant your bulbs in October.
-Add some bonemeal or rock phosphate to build your bulbs and encourage big, beautiful blooms.
+Add bonemeal or rock phosphate to build your bulbs and encourage beautiful blooms.

 Borders & Flower Gardens

 - Plant perennials, shrubs, trees, hedging and fruit trees now.
 Fall is the very best time to add to your garden

-- Now is also a great time to think about great fall foliage like - burning bush, aronia, virginia creeper, robinia and Japanese maples are just a few of the very best plants for fall colour
+- Now is also a great time to think about great fall foliage like - burning bush, Aronia, Virginia creeper and Japanese maples are just a few of the very best plants for fall colour

 - Check that stakes on young trees are secure for the southeasters that will come.
 We find the best way to stake young trees is to provide two (or three) stakes, one on each side of the tree, each eight to ten inches from the trunk.
 Tie an extended figure eight with a pliable material such as vinyl tie tape, soft rubber tubing or pantyhose that won't cut into the tree.
 Tying in this way enables the tree to move in the wind but only to a certain extent.
 Trees tied too tight are at risk of being damaged on the bark and do not as readily develop a collar of roots to anchor it as it matures